Smoky Grilled Spaghetti Squash (Campfire or BBQ)

 Equipment

-• Small pot & spatula - to reheat the sauce
+• Small pot and spatula (to reheat the sauce)

 • Fine cheese grater (if using a parmesan block)